yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 ## Reference Genome from NCBI Genbank

 Selecting the right or most suitable reference sequence is important if not critical for the entire analysis.
 The reference genome used in this tutorial is the Cydia pomonella granulovirus (Mexican isolate, CpGV-M).
 The function of the reference is to act as an anchor point to link detected SNV positions in all sequenced and analyzed isolates.
-Selecting a correct reference genome is critical because it must be as closely related as possible to the sequenced samples/isolates.
+Selecting a correct reference genome is critical because it must be as closely related as possible to the sequenced isolates.
 Therefore, it is best to use a reference from the same species that has been well analyzed by previous studies or the scientific community.
 The following step will download the NCBI Accession Number `KM217575`, which corresponds to the `Cydia pomonella granulovirus isolate CpGV-M, complete genome`.
 It will later serve as the reference genome for the detection of SNV positions.

 > <hands-on-title> Reference genome download </hands-on-title>